-Subscription box services have exploded in popularity across the UK and the US in the last few years.
+Subscription box services have exploded in popularity across the UK and the US in the last few years and that's why subscription box packaging is your secret weapon when it comes to making a memorable customer experience.
 These services exist across a huge range of target audiences and product categories, but all exhibit a variation on the same business model.
 Customers sign up and pay a monthly price to receive a box containing various products in the post.

 Sometimes customers know exactly what they’re getting and other times they won’t know anything more than the type of product they’ve signed up for, but all subscription box businesses thrive off the sense of excitement that we all get from receiving a box full of good stuff in the post.

 For a subscription box business to be successful there are few different things to consider.
 Finding the right target audience, nailing your marketing efforts and choosing the right products to include are all essential, but you also need to pay attention to the packaging.

 More than any other ‘ecommerce’ business models (where customers view your services and pay you money online) subscription box services make the packaging a part of the brand.
 The presentation of the box itself is key to creating a favourable impression of your brand and building up the anticipation that your customers will feel when they receive the box.

 On top of the aesthetics of the box, there are also the practicalities to consider.
 Your box should be able to fit all your products in comfortably, at the same time as being efficient enough to minimise your postage costs.
 If you’re giving away a product of a similar size each month - a book, for example - choosing the right packaging shouldn’t be too hard.
 But if you’re sending out a dozen different beauty products the sizing has the potential to vary considerably, in which place you’ll need to plan more carefully from the start.

 Packaging your products safely

 So how do you go about choosing the right box size for your subscription products?
 If you’re going to be sending out products that are the same or very similar in size each month then you can get their measurements and work out the sizes from there.